lilin7/Golang-IM-System/README.md

 # Golang-IM-System

+*(Followed a tutorial but typed every line by myself, added comments, understood every piece of code.)*

 An instant messaging system created with Golang, communicate using TCP socket, including both server side and client side, using Agile Software Development Methodology.